arjkashyap/MySQL-Cheat-Sheet/README.md

 $ mysql -u root -p
 ```

 Here root, specifier the username with which you want to login into your database.
 You will need to enter your password after this.
 You can also use MYSQL workbench instead of terminal.
-This makes your workflow bettter.
+This makes your workflow better.
 <br/>